 - Understand the historical and cultural development of their art forms

 - Develop their ability to observe, investigate, respond to and record the world around them through a growing variety of forms and media

 We plan the activities in Art and Design so that they are either reinforcing or building on the children’s prior learning.
 While we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we also plan progression into the scheme of work, so that there is an increasing challenge for the children as they move up through the school.

 Children will learn about how the arts are created and enjoyed today, how they have changed over time, and the contribution they make to our lives and culture.
 How the arts are used and valued indifferent cultures and traditions should be explored.
 Children will learn how to combine art forms imaginatively and in complementary and enhancing ways.
 They will exhibit for a range of audiences, and work with artists in and beyond the classroom.
 They will be introduced to the appropriate language of the arts.

-St Marys artwork is celebrated all around the school, in the classroom and corridor displays, as well as in the creative space room.
+At St Mary's, artwork is celebrated all around the school, in the classroom and corridor displays, as well as in the creative space room.
 The curriculum and its impact is monitored through constructive scrutiny of termly data, planning, monitoring of books and displays, lesson learning walks, discussions with teaching staff, parents and pupil voice.